dylankainth/SilverArrowTeamComputer/README.md

 Data streamed is : Acceleration [X,Y,Z] , Gyroscope [X,Y,Z] .
 Magnetomter [X,Y,Z] , Temperature , Pressure , Humidity and Voltage across a specified pin.

+The pin can be withing a value of 0-3v and anything over than 3v supplied will not be registered on the board.
+It is highly recommeneded to use a voltage divider and a calculation to account for this division

 It is proved to work with a thingsboard instance running in a Docker container on AWS t2 micro EC2.

 ## Usage